Robert Sheaffer: UFO investigation

 On January 10, 2014, a series called Close Encounters debuted on the Discovery Canada channel.
 The episode recounted a UFO incident that happened at Malmstrom Air Force Base in Montana on March 24, 1967.
 As Sheaffer summarizes it on his blog, "A bright, glowing orange UFO is allegedly seen over the base by security men, and then the Oscar Flight missiles were said to start going off-line, one by one."
 Sheaffer's investigation concluded that what the base security men probably saw was the planet Mars.
 "Whenever witnesses report a bright object in the sky that is red or orange, the first thing to check is whether Mars might have been the culprit....
 Mars was only about 3 weeks away from its opposition of April 15, 1967, when it would be directly opposite the sun, and at its maximum brightness."
 As for the base's missiles going off-line, Sheaffer could find no evidence or paper trail to support that, only the claim of (then) Air Force Lieutenant Robert Salas.
 Noted UFO researcher Robert Hastings responded to Sheaffer's investigation by dismissing the possibility that the glowing object was Mars.
 Former SAC missile crew commander Tim Hebert goes further than Sheaffer, stating on his blog "At this point in time there is no supporting documentation or statements from security personnel corroborating the claims for what, if anything, was observed out in the field."

-Called "one of the—if not the—world's top experts on the subject of unidentified flying objects and claims of extraterrestrials" by paranormal investigator Ben Radford in a review of Sheaffer's book Bad UFOs: Critical Thinking About UFO Claims, Radford states that Sheaffer has "encyclopedic knowledge of a surprisingly diverse topic" and uses it in the book.
-The book is ten chapters long and nearly 300 pages, and covers classic as well as "high profile reports and sightings [that] are decades old".
-Radford writes that when a UFO claim has been debunked clearly and completely they rarely update their writings or "acknowledge their mistakes ...
-Sheaffer performs a huge—and largely unappreciated—public service ... keeping his audience current on old and new claims".